kazimkazam/e-commerce-website/README.md

 Relatively to the forms present in the website, some were coded using the template-driven method and others using the reactive-driven method.
 Any submit button present in the website was coded to only be enabled if the forms or related inputs are valid, i.e., they respect a set of rules.

+No email validation is being used.
+This means that the user can use any mock email address.
+However, only valid email addresses will be able to use the feature that allows to change the account password.

 # How to Use

 The website is a fake e-commerce website.
 In that sense, the website homepage presents some mock products that the store wants viewers to notice (using a carousel feature) and below it shows featured campaings presented with a horizontal scroll feature.
 The carousel feature automatically slides right every 5s, and the user can also slide right manually.